 With a little forethought, landlords can create a comprehensive plan to address the future of their rental portfolio.
 A estate planning lawyer well versed in rental property assets is instrumental in helping landlords identify their options and implementing an effective plan for the future.Contact the Rental Property Estate Planning Attorneys at McCulloch & Miller, PLLC

 If you operate one or more rental properties, it is important that you not only have a backup plan in the event of the unexpected but also that you have a plan for the inevitable.
 At the Houston estate planning law firm of McCulloch & Miller, PLLC, we have helped countless business owners and landlords address the risks of maintaining rental properties.

-We offer all prospective clients a free legal consultation to help you identify your risks and long-term goals.
+We offer all prospective clients a legal consultation to help you identify your risks and long-term goals.
 From there, we will devise a comprehensive plan that will provide you and your family with much-needed peace of mind well into the future.
-To learn more, and to schedule a free consultation with one of the Houston rental property estate planning lawyers at McCulloch & Miller, PLLC, give us a call at (713) 333-8900 today.
+To learn more, and to schedule a consultation with one of the Houston rental property estate planning lawyers at McCulloch & Miller, PLLC, give us a call at (713) 333-8900 today.
 You can also reach us through our online form.